jsh58/Genrich/README.md

 ```
 * Genrich analyzes all secondary alignments, but, by default, it keeps only the alignments whose scores (`AS`) are equal to the best score for the read/fragment.
 Setting a value such as `-s 20` will cause Genrich also to keep secondary alignments whose scores are within 20 of the best.
 * The SAM/BAM should have alignment scores under the extra field `AS`.
 If not, all alignments will be considered equivalent.
-* Each of the `n` alignments for a read/fragment is counted as `1/n` for the pileup.
+* Each of the `N` alignments for a read/fragment is counted as `1/N` for the pileup.
 * To avoid excessive memory usage and the imprecision inherent in floating-point values, a maximum of 10 alignments per read is analyzed by Genrich.
 Reads with more than 10 alignments will be subsampled based on the best alignment scores; in the case of ties, alignments appearing first in the SAM/BAM are favored.
 * The alignment score for a fragment (pair of reads) is equal to the sum of the reads' individual scores.
 * Properly paired alignments take precedence over singleton alignments, regardless of the alignment scores.